Stories from the Field

 Combined Shape Copy Created with Sketch.

 For decades, doctors and researchers have studied the impact of spending time in nature.
 And year after year they continue to find that the rewards of even just a few moments outdoors can lead to happier, healthier and more productive lives.
+If you're ready to incorporate the benefits of time in nature into your students' learning, start planning your trip to NatureBridge today!

-At NatureBridge, we see those benefits every day in the more than 31,000 kids that we serve.
+At NatureBridge, we see these benefits every day in the more than 31,000 kids that we serve.
 Based on research and backed by our students, teachers and educators who are in the field every day, here are the top five benefits of exposure to nature:

 1. Reduces Stress #